EvanJ4536/Pybot/README.md

 &emsp;&emsp;-hwnd_list: List of window handles
 &emsp;&emsp;-instance_num: Index number for hwnd_list.
 Default is 0 for one instance.
 &emsp;&emsp;-hsv: List of HSV filter values

+&emsp-Returns the confidence level and a list containing a point x, y where x and y are the coordinates of the best match found.

 Example:
 ```python